-Now ready, price 1s.,

-The May Exhibition: Guide to PICTURES in the ROYAL ACA-DEMY.
+Now ready, price is., The May Exhibition: A Guide to PICTURES in the ROYAL ACA-DEMY.
 With a Notice of Mr. Holman Hunt's Picture at the German Gallery.
 By WALTER THORNBURY, Author of "Art and Nature at Home and Abroad."

-London: JAMES S. VIRTUE, City Road and Ivy Lane.
+London: James S. Vintue, City Road and Ivy Lane.

-FIFTH YEAR OF PUBLICATION.
-"The Man of Ross.
+PIPTH YEAR OF PUBLICATION.
+"The Man of Ross."
+Rvery Thursday - One Penny, An It

-Every Thursday-One Penny.
+Rivery Thursday-One Penny.
 An Independent Family Paper, having (with one exception only) the largest circulation in the County of Hereford.
 Within a radius of ten miles of Ross it exceeds that of all the other local papers put together.
 Orders, Advertisements, and Books for Review, to be sent to the Publisher, J. W. F. Counsell, Market-place, Ross.

 A NEW NOVEL.
 This day, crown 8vo, 10s.
-6d. -
+6d.